 The mic's recording quality is very good.
 Your voice sounds natural and clear, although a bit thin.
 Although Bose advertise these headphones to have a 'Self Voice' feature, which allows you to hear your own voice while on the phone (this is also known as sidetone), we couldn't get it to work.
 Our experience also appears to be a common one.

 The mic's noise handling performance is fair.
 If you're taking calls in a moderately noisy environment like a train station, it can partially drown out your voice.
 It's still audible, but it'll be hard for the other person on the line to hear you clearly.
+If you consistently work in a louder environment and need a microphone that hardly picks up noise, check out the Sony WH-1000XM6.

 The Bose QC Ultra Headphones' battery performance is great.
 The manufacturer advertises them to last 24 hours continuously, but we measured 29 hours.
 That said, battery life varies on use, including your volume levels.
 Unfortunately, unlike other models like the Bose QuietComfort 45/QC45 Wireless, you can't use these headphones passively.
 You can use them wired, but the headphones must be on to work.

 The Bose QC Ultra Headphones come with a 1/8" TRS to 1/16" TRS cable that you can use for analog audio.
-However, like the Sonos Ace Wireless, you have to turn on the headphones to use this connection.
+However, like the Sonos Ace, you have to turn on the headphones to use this connection.
 There's also some latency when using this connection.
 While minor, the delay can be frustrating if you're gaming competitively or working on sync-sensitive content.
 The headphones perform an analog-to-digital conversion, so they need to be on.
 This conversion adds a bit of latency when wired, and it's about the same amount regardless of whether you apply additional EQ or change listening modes.

 These headphones have good Bluetooth connectivity.
 They support multi-device pairing, so you can stay connected with two devices, like a PC and smartphone, simultaneously.
 While they have high latency if you're using the default SBC codec, they also support aptX Adaptive, which automatically adjusts to your audio content.
 If you're listening to high-quality audio, it'll enter its High-Quality mode; however, expect a lot of latency.
 However, this codec can also shift into a low latency mode.
 If you're streaming videos, latency is significantly reduced, but it's still noticeable.
 That said, some devices compensate for latency.